 Tour F, Rocky Mountain Parks and Canoe Tour, 14 daysActive and close to nature in awe-inspiring landscapes during this hiking and camping tour in the famous parks of the Canadian Rockies.
-A week of exploring your guide’s favourite hiking trails is followed by a glorious 5-day wilderness canoe trip down untamed rivers.
-An ideal combination of sightseeing, physical challenges and a genuine nature experience.
+A week of exploring your guide’s favourite hiking trails is followed by canoe training and a glorious 4-day canoe trip down the Athabasca River into the northern Alberta wilderness.
+An ideal combination of sightseeing, physical challenges and a genuine Canadian nature experience.

 A full day hike into the mountains.
 Your guide knows the best destinations for the time of the year, even the lesser known.
 For example 7.5 km with 725 m gain (4.7 mi, 2415 ft) to a hidden lake and perhaps another 2 km into the pass at 2470 m (8225 ft).
 After the workout you might want to relax in the warm sulphur pool or browse through the stores and boutiques in the little town of Banff.
 Walking time 5 – 7 hours